mbixby/github-notes-color-scheme/README.md

 ## Remarks

 * Please star the repo if you'd like this idea to be explored further.

-(Currently there's just slightly modified [github color scheme](https://github.com/mbixby/github-color-scheme))
+* As of yet, there's just [Github Color Scheme](https://github.com/mbixby/github-color-scheme) with a couple of modifications:
+  * no penalization of strings and instance variables (e.g. `@property` in Coffeescript) – being neutrally colored, they don't drive attention and generate any color patterns in a document
+  * lower importance of comments to encourage self-explanatory code (ball pen blue replaced with warm grey)
+  * more natural black pen color for unstyled foreground text

 * Use with [Bluebird](https://github.com/mbixby/bluebird) for Sublime.
 Bluebird also includes packages for Markdown and Coffeescript with better support for Github color scheme.